bradymholt/openbank/README.md

 date_start | YYYYMMDD format
 date_end | YYYYMMDD format

-For example -- If you have a checking account at Chase, you would use the directory at [OFX Home](http://www.ofxhome.com) to get Chase's OFX information [direct link](http://www.ofxhome.com/index.php/institution/view/636). including the ofx_url, fid, and org.
+For example -- If you have a checking account at Chase, you would use the directory at [OFX Home](http://www.ofxhome.com) to get Chase's OFX information ([direct link](http://www.ofxhome.com/index.php/institution/view/636)). including the ofx_url, fid, and org.
 The rest of the paramters should be known by you already.
 Using wget, you could download transactions for your Chase account, for date range 9/1/2013 to 9/15/2013, and save as JSON file with the following command:

     wget --header="Accept: application/json" --post-data="ofx_url=https://ofx.chase.com